 Perhaps the only people the Dordogne wouldn’t be suitable for are those wanting an urban lifestyle.
 The largest city in the region is Perigueux, which has around 40,000 residents.
 This pales in comparison to cities elsewhere in France, such as Nice or Marseille, which have over 1 million residents.

-Why is the Dordogne so popular with Brits?
+Why is the Dordogne so popular with expats?

-There are many reasons why the Dordogne is so popular with Brits, but it can be summarised by the fact that the area epitomises everything positive about the French lifestyle.
+There are many reasons why the Dordogne is so popular with expats, but it can be summarised by the fact that the area epitomizes everything positive about the French lifestyle.

-Its biggest draws for Brits relocating abroad include:
+Its biggest draws for expats relocating abroad include:

 The food and wine